Professor Kathy Laster

 Professor Laster took up her position as Director of the Sir Zelman Cowen Centre in January 2015, and successfully gained funding for the Centre’s Courts and Tribunals Academy shortly after.
-Her primary role is to provide strategic direction and management for the Centre, both in terms of securing funds and client relations.
+The main specialisation of the Centre is in ‘law and cultural diversity’.

 After more than a decade in various leadership roles throughout the public sector, Professor Laster resumed her academic career in 2011 which has seen her publish an extensive range of peer-reviewed articles and journals within the field of criminology, legal history and gender and multiculturalism in relation to the law.
 Many of these contributions have been highly influential on the public and legal sectors, as has her work regarding the promotion of access and equity throughout the legal system.

-Professor Laster completed her Master of Arts at the University of Melbourne, before going on to complete a Master of Laws followed by a Doctorate of Juridical Science, both of which were undertaken at the University of Columbia in New York.
+Professor Laster completed her LLB and Master of Arts at the University of Melbourne, before completing a Doctorate of Juridical Science at the Columbia University, New York.